Student Life

 In general, Cape Town is one of the safest cities in South Africa to visit.
 However, in common with many cities all over the world, there is crime and there are certain precautions that need to be taken to ensure a trouble-free visit.

-Please take these basic common-sense precautions:
+Please take the below basic common-sense precautions:

 Safety Tips